felipelm/multiple-stage-build-dockerfile/README.md

-# Multiple Stage Build Dockerfile
+# Multiple Image Build Dockerfile

 This project serves as an example of a deployment frontend (ReactJS) using docker and nginx.